Divy1207/AWS-Data-Engineering/README.md

 Aggregations and insights are then developed on validated data to enable meaningful analysis.

 ### Serving Layer:
-Aggregated data is loaded into the S3 Gold Layer (Serving Zone) to support BI dashboards and machine learning models.
+Aggregated data is loaded into the Redshift (Serving Zone) to support BI dashboards and machine learning models.

 ## Components
-1. S3 Buckets (Bronze, Silver, Gold)
+1. S3 Buckets (Bronze, Silver)
 Bronze Layer: Raw data is initially stored here.
 It serves as the data landing zone.
 Silver Layer: Contains validated data after quality checks, ready for aggregations.
-Gold Layer: Stores aggregated and refined data for analytics, BI, and ML.

 2. AWS Lambda
 Function: Detects data arrival events in the Bronze Layer.